-At the end of the day, it’s always good to remember that nothing in the Italian kitchen is taken too seriously.
+At the end of the day, it’s always good to remember that nothing in the Italian kitchen is taken too seriously and Italian food rules are always broken.
 It all depends on each person’s taste and on how much someone cares about people twisting their noses at you.

 In fact, when it comes to cheese, if you don’t want to make una brutta figura (a bad impression) in a restaurant, the best advice is to simply ask the waiter whether you should add cheese or not.
 In this way, you’ll be able to taste the dish exactly how the chef imagined it and the chances of success can only increase!

 I’m gonna stop now because the water of my pasta is boiling…

 About the author:

 Mezzo Italian, mezzo Japanese and born in Brazil, Flora Pinotti Sano graduated with a law degree but decided to run away to Bologna to eat well and to live life even better.
 “I realized that good wine doesn’t make you fat and that the Italian accent makes any dish even more delicious,” says Flora.
 “Not being in my hometown, however, makes me want to share everything with my dear ones – and, why not, also with the rest of the world,” she adds.

 Flora speaks English, Italian and Portuguese and blogs in Portuguese at FloCIBO.

 Other Things To Know About Pasta in Italy